Please click here for our current appointment procedures.

 How long will treatment take?

 Treatment can take anywhere between 5-24 months depending on the type of treatment and the complexity of the case.
-Following your treatment you will need to wear retainers for a period of time to prevent the problem redeveloping.
+Following your treatment you will need to wear retainers for as long as you want a straight smile to prevent the problem redeveloping.

 How much will treatment cost?

 Costs will vary depending on the type and complexity of the treatment.
 This is different for each patient so our orthodontist will give you an estimation at your first consultation.
-Affordable interest free payment plans are available to help you spread the cost of your treatment.
-Alternatively a discount is available for pre-payment.
+Affordable interest-free payment plans are available to help you spread the cost of your treatment.
+Alternatively, retainers or teeth whitening is available for pre-payment (subject to terms and conditions).

 Will it hurt?